 Good overview of the history of the poverty measure.
 From the University of Wisconsin/Madison's Institute for Research on Poverty, one of three National Poverty Research Centers sponsored by the U.S. Department of Health and Human Services.

+See also links to editions back to 1994.
 "The House Ways and Means Committee Green Book provides program descriptions and historical data on a wide variety of social and economic topics, including Social Security, employment, earnings, welfare, child support, health insurance, the elderly, families with children, poverty and taxation.

 A wealth of searchable Census data, including the Decennial Census, American Community Survey and the Economic Census.
 You can use this resource to create your own maps and tables.
 NOTE: American FactFinder works with Mozilla Firefox 8 and Microsoft Internet Explorer 8.
 Other browsers may not perform as expected.